KrauseFx/krausefx.com/_posts/2026-02-23-openclaw-my-automation-setup.md

 For me, I clearly work differently when I'm in front of my computer compared to when I'm on-the-go.
 Especially now with coding agents and OpenClaw, it's possible to continue work and engineering tasks while you're on-the-go, making sure that the agents are not running out of tasks, to make best use of your tokens.

 ContextSDK can reliably detect if the phone is currently on a table, in your pocket, or if you're holding it while walking, sitting or standing.
-So naturally I investigated if there is a way to feed that information into OpenClaw, so it can use that information when solving tasks.
+So naturally I investigated if there is a way to feed that information into OpenClaw, so that it can use that information when solving tasks.

 <img src="/assets/posts/openclaw/openclaw-context-2.png " style="width: 500px;" />